 HMIS manages all data related to CEA-BHRS and electronic referrals are made through HMIS.
-This ensures privacy protections of all participant information.
-Quality and effectiveness of CEA-BHRS is monitored by the Performance Management and Housing Units via reports, data analysis, case conferences, feedback from providers and CoC board committees.
-Additionally, it is evaluated through feedback from participating projects and households.
-This is done through an annual assessment by a third-party contractor.
+This ensures privacy and the protection of all participant information.
+Quality and effectiveness of CEA-BHRS is then evaluated through feedback from participating projects and households.
 This feedback is used to make necessary updates to policies and procedures.